microsoft/hi-ml/docs/source/runner.md

 This can be used by invoking the hi-ml runner and providing the name of the container class, like this:
 `himl-runner --model=MyContainer`.

-There is a fully working example [HelloContainer](../../hi-ml/src/health-ml/configs/hello_container.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
-You can run that from the command line by `himl-runner --model=HelloContainer`.
+There is a fully working example [HelloContainer](../../hi-ml/src/health-ml/configs/hello_world.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
+You can run that from the command line by `himl-runner --model=HelloWorld`.

 # Running ML experiments in Azure ML